-- ♣ The school council should be involved in discussions about behaviour and any new strategies that are going be introduced to address any behavioural issue within our school. - Our Peacemakers must be recognised for the important job they do on the playground.
-Pupils should be encouraged to ask them to help sort out any minor disagreements. - ♣ At the beginning of every academic year, pupils review and adapt the Playground Code and are responsible for their class code of conduct.
+- ♣ The school council should be involved in discussions about behaviour and any new strategies that are going be introduced to address any behavioural issue within our school. - ♣ At the beginning of every academic year, pupils review and adapt the Playground Code and are responsible for their class code of conduct. - ♣ It is the school's expectation that the older pupils model good behaviour for the rest of the school.